Two recent speeches

 —John Freitag, SHS Historian

-Joey Hawkins’ speech at Mr. Murray’s Memorial —June 4, 2023
+Russell Ward’s speech at Mr. Murray’s Memorial —June 4, 2023

 It is easy to remember stories to share about Mr. Murray.
 He was always kind and supportive, although occasionally very direct.

 I started at the Newton School in September of 1965, which I believe was Mr. Murray’s first year as principal.
 His oldest, Michael, was also a first grader.
 Michael had really, really short hair.
-One of my earliest school memories is Mr. Murray helping the kids cut up their meat during hot lunch.
+One of my earliest school memories is of Mr. Murray helping the kids cut up their meat during hot lunch.
 He stood behind our chairs and reached around us with knife and fork and whittled away.
 Very impressive.

 I was in Mrs. Kate’s room for first grade with the second graders - two grades per classroom.
 Mrs. Kate kept that wooden paddle in the corner next to a little hardwood chair - any of you remember that paddle? [??.]
 I remember a few kids who frequently lined up at the little chair, near the paddle.
 Something you had to do before you could go to recess.